Processing math: 100%

 Proof: If the graph contains an odd cycle then it's not bipartite (colour the vertices, we won't be able to divide into two sets cause it's odd).

-If the graph contains no odd cycle, then choose any vertex $A$ from any component of Graph $G.$ Assign it colour red and then colour the vertices adjacent to it Blue and then vertices adjacent to Blue vertices as Red and so on along simple paths from $A.$
+If the graph contains no odd cycle, then choose any vertex A from any component of Graph G. Assign it colour red and then colour the vertices adjacent to it Blue and then vertices adjacent to Blue vertices as Red and so on along simple paths from A.

 Note that no vertex will have two distinct colours.

 Proof: Suppose not.
-Let the vertex be $W.$ Then we get $A\rightarrow W\rightarrow A$ an odd cycle.
+Let the vertex be W. Then we get A\rightarrow W\rightarrow A an odd cycle.

 Chapter D: